JohnKimDev/nestjs-ejs-i18n-sample/README.md

 ```

 ### Final thought
-If you have any suggestions, or questions,
+If you have any questions or suggestions, leave me your comment [here](https://github.com/JohnKimDev/nestjs-ejs-i18n-sample/labels/question).